MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/overview-meetings-webinars-town-halls.md

 ## Meetings

 Meetings in Teams include audio, video, and screen sharing for up to 1,000 people and a view-only streaming experience for participants over 1,000.
 Participants don't need to be a member of an organization (or have a Teams account) to join a Teams meeting.
 They can join directly from the calendar invitation via the Join meeting link or call in via audio if available.
+Once the meeting capacity has reached 900, new attendees will join in view-only mode.
+If the main meeting reaches capacity and attendees leave, new attendees will continue to join in view-only mode.

 In addition to regularly scheduled meetings, your users can create channel meetings.
 With channel meetings, everybody in a team can see there's a meeting, join the meeting, and use the meeting chat.